TheStudioAppart/dosfin/documentation/LINUX_INSTALL.md

 ## TODO

-- Add docker to env
+- Add docker to env,
-- Add nats to env
+- Add nats to env,
-- Add mock to database
+- Add mock to database,
+- Add install to actions (deps for each MS).